lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Arguing with Digital History working group.
 “Digital History and Argument.”
 Roy Rosenzweig Center for History & New Media, November 13, 2017. https://rrchnm.org/argument-white-paper/.

+Barr, Beth Allison.
+The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth.
+Brazos Press, 2021.

 Bielo, James S. Words upon the Word: An Ethnography of Evangelical Group Bible Study.
 New York University Press, 2009.

 Boylan, Anne M. Sunday School: The Formation of an American Institution, 1790-1880.
 Yale University Press, 2000.

 Brekus, Catherine A. “Contested Words: History, America, Religion.”
 The William and Mary Quarterly 75, no. 1 (February 6, 2018): 3–36.

+———.
+Sarah Osborn’s World: The Rise of Evangelical Christianity in Early America.
+Yale University Press, 2013.

 Brown, Candy Gunther.
 The Word in the World: Evangelical Writing, Publishing, and Reading in America, 1789-1880.
 University of North Carolina Press, 2004.